Computer History Museum: Famous Computers and Gadgets

 University of Michigan Micro Mote (M3)

 The Micro Mote isn’t that famous outside of those in the field.
-On the other hand, haven’t you always wondered what’s the world’s smallest computer?
+On the other hand, haven’t you always wondered what’s the world’s most miniature computer?
 And just how small is it?
-The University of Michgan says it’s so small that 150 of these gadgets can fit inside a thimble.
-In clearer detail, it’s amazingly small, at just .3 mm by .3 mm.
-So what does it do you ask?
+The University of Michigan says it’s so tiny that 150 gadgets can fit inside a thimble.
+It’s little in minor detail, at just .3 mm by .3 mm.
+So what does it do, you ask?
 It acts as a sensor for temperature and pressure.
 It further operates as an image sensor.

 Insider Tip on the World’s Smallest Computer

-You cannot see the Micro Mote inside CHM’s main galleries.
-Instead you will find it in a glass display case just pass the welcome center.
-After you see this gadget, you should also visit the adjacent technology exhibits.
-For instance, you can see a World of Warcraft exhbit, exhibits on texting and Wikipedia, and a Car Crash Simulation.
+You cannot see the Micro Mote inside CHM’s leading galleries.
+Instead, you will find it in a glass display case just past the welcome center.
+After seeing this gadget, you should also visit the adjacent technology exhibits.
+For instance, you can see a World of Warcraft exhibit, exhibits on texting and Wikipedia, and a Car Crash Simulation.

 Related: Famous Computers In Science Fiction Movies